Equivariant Descriptor Fields: SE(3)-Equivariant Energy-Based Models for End-to-End Visual Robotic Manipulation Learning: INTRODUCTION

 \section{INTRODUCTION}

-End-to-end learning for robotic manipulation often involves a lot of trials and errors due to explorations \cite{kalashnikov2018qt, levine2016end, hpc}.
-Learning from demonstration (LfD) \cite{ravichandar2020recent, argall2009survey} methods are advantageous in that they do not involve any trials and errors since only expert demonstrations are used for training.
-However, expert demonstrations are often rare and expensive to collect.
-Therefore in visual robotic manipulation, common practices are to incorporate auxiliary pipelines such as pose estimation \cite{zeng2017multi, deng2020self}, object segmentation \cite{ndf}, or pre-trained object representations \cite{ndf, florence2018dense, kulkarni2019unsupervised} to improve the sample efficiency of LfD algorithms.
-However, sufficient data for training such pipelines are often unavailable in practice.
-Therefore, sample efficient end-to-end visual models are desirable.
+Learning robotic manipulation from scratch often involves learning from mistakes, making real-world applications highly impractical \citep{kalashnikov2018qt, levine2016end, hpc}.
+Learning from demonstration (LfD) methods \citep{ravichandar2020recent, argall2009survey} are advantageous because they do not involve trial and error, but expert demonstrations are often rare and expensive to collect.
+Therefore, auxiliary pipelines such as pose estimation \citep{zeng2017multi, deng2020self}, segmentation \citep{ndf}, or pre-trained object representations \citep{florence2018dense, kulkarni2019unsupervised} are commonly used to improve data efficiency.
+However, collecting sufficient data for training such pipelines is often burdensome or unavailable in practice.

-Recently, group equivariant models have gained the spotlight for their sample efficiency in various domains such as protein folding and pose estimation tasks \cite{thomas2018tensor, se3t, wu2021se, li2021leveraging}.
-Group equivariance is a property that if the input transforms by some group element, then the output should also transform accordingly.

-For robotic manipulation, the roto-translation equivariance can be exploited for sample efficient learning.
-The roto-translation equivariance can be mathematically formalized as the special Euclidean group $SE(n)$, where $n$ denotes the dimension.
-Transporter Networks \cite{zeng} achieve impressive sample efficiencies for end-to-end learning of planar tasks by exploiting the $SE(2)$-equivariance, which is the planar roto-translation group.
-However, Transporter Networks cannot efficiently solve highly spatial tasks with non-planar roto-translation symmetries since they are not fully $SE(3)$-equivariant.

-Neural Descriptor Fields (NDFs) \cite{ndf} have been proposed to incorporate full $SE(3)$-equivariance in robotic manipulation.
-NDFs successfully learn to solve simple pick-and-place tasks with few demonstrations ($5{\sim}10$).
-In addition, NDFs can generalize to unseen poses and unseen instances (in the same object class) of the target objects.
-However, NDFs cannot be trained end-to-end.
-NDFs resort to self-supervised representations of the object's geometry, which require hard-to-collect voxel data of the target object categories for training.
-In addition, NDFs assume the object point cloud to be segmented from the background.
-These assumptions are highly non-trivial in practice.
-Therefore, fully $SE(3)$-equivariant end-to-end models for sample efficient manipulation learning still need to be studied.

-To this end, we propose the first fully end-to-end $SE(3)$-equivariant models for visual robotic manipulation.
-Our method consists of two models, the picking model and the placing model.
-For the equivariance of the models, we propose \textit{Equivariant Descriptor Fields} (EDFs), which are the representation-theoretic generalizations to NDFs \cite{ndf}.
-We reformulate the energy optimization problem of \cite{ndf} into a distribution learning problem by constructing representation-theoretic equivariant energy-based models.
-We also provide effective sampling strategies and training algorithms for our unnormalized energy-based models on the $SE(3)$ manifold.
-We show that our models are fully end-to-end yet are highly sample efficient (${\sim}10$ demonstrations are enough).
-Moreover, We show that our trained models can generalize to previously unseen out-of-distribution (OoD) poses and unseen instances (in the same object class) of the target objects (See Fig. \ref{fig:intro}).
-We also show that our models can robustly solve tasks in the presence of unseen visual distractors.